-The cost of living in South Africa is a main concern for many of our clients.
+Many of our clients started their emigration journey by researching the cost of living in South Africa.
 It’s not surprising.
 Anyone who is considering emigration wants to know that they’ll be able to maintain – or better – their lifestyle.

 - Transport and

 - Groceries are on average in South Africa.